 For Mother's Day, Valentines Day, a special birthday, anniversary occasion, or any event worth celebrating, here's a list of five of the most coveted restaurant reservations in Brooklyn.

 Are they worth it?
 Yes!
-All have caught the attention of the Michelin food gods, and have won at least one Michelin star.
+All have caught the attention of the food gods, and have won at wide acclaim from critics and food lovers.

 As for the steak?
 It's beyond delicious.
 It sizzles at the table and melts in your mouth, an experience that's hard to describe.
 This is the meal that may make all but the most ideologically committed vegetarians reconsider.

 Chef's Table at Brooklyn Fare is something of a legend in its own time.
 You have to work very hard to get a reservation at this teeny, 18-person restaurant, tucked in the back of an otherwise unassuming food store named Brooklyn Fare.

 The Chef's Table—named for Chef Cesar Ramirez—was an upset award winner in the 2009 Michelin Awards, stealing a coveted three stars from right under the noses of locals who were barely aware of the haute cuisine being cooked up in the back kitchen.